Drakkar-Software/OctoBot-Tentacles/Trading/Mode/profile_copy_trading_mode/resources/ProfileCopyTradingMode.md

 - `0x1234567890abcdef1234567890abcdef12345678`
 - `0xabcdefabcdefabcdefabcdefabcdefabcdefabcd`

 You can copy multiple profiles simultaneously.
-The portfolio allocation will be split among all profiles according to `per_exchange_profile_portfolio_ratio`.
+The portfolio allocation will be split among all profiles according to *Per Exchange Profile Portfolio Ratio*.
 Profile IDs are exchange-specific (e.g., Polymarket uses Ethereum addresses).

-#### Per Exchange Profile Portfolio Ratio (`per_exchange_profile_portfolio_ratio`)
+#### Per Exchange Profile Portfolio Ratio

 The percentage of your total portfolio value to allocate to copying each exchange profile.
-This value is applied to each profile in the `exchange_profile_ids` list.
+This value is applied to each profile in the *Exchange Profile IDs* list.

 **Example**: If you have 2 profiles and set this to 30%, each profile gets 30% of your portfolio (total: 60%).
 If you have 1 profile and set this to 50%, that profile gets 50% of your portfolio.